icerpc/icerpc-docs/content/slice/language-guide/fields.md

 ## C# mapping

-A field `name: Type` is mapped to a C# field with the same name, with name converted to Pascal case.
-The type of the C# field is the mapped C# type for `Type`.
+A field `name: Type` is mapped to a C# property with the same name, with name converted to Pascal case.
+The type of the C# property is the mapped C# type for `Type`.

+When a Slice field type maps to a non-nullable C# reference type (for example, a C# string), the mapped property is "required".
+This ensures you provide a value for this property during construction or initialization of the enclosing type.

 Tagged fields are mapped just like regular fields.
 The tag and tag number don't appear in the mapped C# API.